iamalfi/url-shortner/README.md

-# url_shortner_group_1
+# Californium
 Scalable URL Shortner Project Requirement
 Phase I
 Overview
 URL shortening is used to create shorter aliases for long URLs.
 We call these shortened aliases “short links.”
 Users are redirected to the original URL when they hit these short links.
 Short links save a lot of space when displayed, printed, messaged, or tweeted.
 Additionally, users are less likely to mistype shorter URLs.

-For example, if we shorten the following URL through TinyURL:
+# For example, if we shorten the following URL through TinyURL:

 https://babeljs.io/blog/2020/10/15/7.12.0#class-static-blocks-12079httpsgithubcombabelbabelpull12079-12143httpsgithubcombabelbabelpull12143
 We would get: